GillLart/CS1534Assesment4/README.md

-still to include(notes for myself): technical details of the chat's client-server add comments to all html, css, and possibly javasript

  !!NOTE!!: for this web application to run you must enter the commands: cd CA4 and then the command node index.js in the terminal.